reu-dev/razel/README.md

 ### Sandbox

 Commands are executed in a temporary directory which contains symlinks to the input files specific to one command.
-The allows detecting unspecified dependencies which would break caching.
+This allows detecting unspecified dependencies which would break caching.

 The sandbox is not meant for executing untrusted code.